ra-mm/dfconvert/README.md

 ### Usage
-By installing the package, you will have a new option "Export as IPython Notebook" available in the toolbar interface.
+By installing the package, you will have a new option "Export as IPython Notebook" available in the toolbar interface of the Jupyter Notebook.

 Optionally the package can also be called by the use of
 ```